-- 1. explicit learning goals of final examinations - 2. connection between learning goals of the final exams and ILOs of a program - 3. validity in relation to learning goals of the final exam - 4. balanced division between process and content based assessment in the final assessment of the thesis - 5. deviations between initial assessments and re-assessments (screening) afterwards are minimum
+- 1. Explicit learning goals of final examinations - 2.
+Connection between learning goals of the final exams and ILOs of a programme - 3.
+Validity in relation to learning goals of the final exam - 4.
+Balanced division between process and content based assessment in the final assessment of the thesis - 5.
+Deviations between initial assessments and re-assessments (screening) afterwards are minimum

-D. Safeguarding qualifications of examiners
+D. Safeguarding quality of test organisation